tenpy/tenpy/doc/changelog/latest.rst

   :meth:`~tenpy.networks.mps.MPS.term_correlation_function_left`
   for correlation functions with more than one operator on each end.
 - Allow to include jupyter notebooks into the documentation; collect example notebooks in [TeNPyNotebooks]_.
-- :class:`~tenpy.networks.terms.ExponentialCouplingTerms` for constructing MPOs with exponential decay.
+- :class:`~tenpy.networks.terms.ExponentiallyDecayingTerms` for constructing MPOs with exponential decay.

 Changed
 ^^^^^^^